Invincible-Study-Soru/apexchart-contribution/README.md

 #### 5. Create a Pull Request

 - Create a PR to the `main` branch (for code review, **"🚨 do not merge 🚨"**)
-- Finalize the tasks after addressing review comments
+- Finalize the tasks by reflecting the code review feedback

 #### 6. Subtree Push